octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

   building block for "freeze the state before a destructive change", even if v0.0.1's tar exporter has the §3.4 / §3.8 issues.
-* **VFP capability declarations.** Even unimplemented, the type surface in `vfp/` is a thoughtful artefact: it tells you what mirage thinks *should* be the contract between an LLM tool host and the VFS, and matches the operations we'd want to advertise from any indexer-on-top.
+* **VFP capability declarations.** Even unimplemented, the type surface in `vfp/` is a thoughtful artefact: it tells you what Mirage thinks *should* be the contract between an LLM tool host and the VFS, and matches the operations we'd want to advertise from any indexer-on-top.
 * **Cross-language parity.** Python + TS implementations means embed